 In response, he says WCA has taken the following actions:

-- The General Contractor and Trade Contractor divisions held meetings last week and agreed they would work together with the Manitoba Prompt Payment Coalition to see if consensus can be reached on improvements to Bill 218.
+- The General Contractor and Trade Contractor divisions held meetings last week (in early May) and agreed they would work together with the Manitoba Prompt Payment Coalition to see if consensus can be reached on improvements to Bill 218.

 - The WCA board agreed to appoint a group made up of two members from each of our General Contractor, Electrical Contractor and Trade Contractor Divisions to meet with the Manitoba Prompt Payment Coalition (which is led by the Mechanical Contractors Association) to review the bill.
 This group will also look at the recently adopted Ontario Construction Act to see if ideas can be borrowed from that legislation.
 The intent is to provide a piece of workable consensus legislation in Manitoba